Brian Plat

-Brian Plat (born 5 April 2000) is a Dutch professional footballer who plays as a centre-back for Eredivisie side FC Volendam.
+Brian Plat (born 5 April 2000) is a Dutch professional footballer who plays as a centre-back for Belgian club Beerschot.

 Career

 Plat played in the youth academy of FC Volendam until 2018.
 He played for the reserve team Jong Volendam from 2017, with whom he missed promotion from the Derde Divisie to the third-tier Tweede Divisie via play-offs in the 2017–18 season.
 The following season, he did manage to win promotion to the Tweede Divisie as Jong Volendam won the title in the Derde Divisie Sunday.

 On 13 October 2019, Plat made his professional debut in the first team of Volendam in a 1–1 draw at home against Den Bosch.

+On 18 February 2024, Plat played his 100th match for FC Volendam.

+In the summer of 2024, Plat signed with Beerschot in Belgium for two seasons, with an option for a third.